Authentication of dates, content and signatures on private documents

 Legalization of Documents from Abroad for Official Use in Bulgaria

-If you need to use official foreign documents in Bulgaria, be it for business purposes (registration of companies, trademarks, and patents) or personal and family reasons such as getting married in Bulgaria, they have to be legalized at the Foreign Affairs Ministry and then attested by the respective Bulgarian embassy in that country.
+If you need to use foreign documents in Bulgaria, be it for business purposes or personal and family reasons, they have to be legalized at the Foreign Affairs Ministry and then attested by the respective Bulgarian embassy in that country.

 Go back to legalization of documents in Bulgaria